 Cost Savings

-By eliminating the need for physical hardware and maintenance, businesses can significantly reduce IT expenses.
+By eliminating the need for physical hardware and reducing maintenance costs, cloud computing helps businesses save money.

 Disaster Recovery